Buzzing for BeyHive homecoming mums

 “Beyoncé asked us to go to homecoming, and we understood the assignment.”

 I’m a mumologist, which is a word I made up to describe my ongoing research into the history and heritage of homecoming mums in Texas.
-So, as I scrolled through a recent Vogue photo essay about the fans at her Houston shows, I could hardly wait to see the homecoming mums that were promised in the article’s opening paragraphs:
+So, as I scrolled through a recent Vogue photo essay about the fans at her Houston shows in June, I could hardly wait to see the homecoming mums that were promised in the article’s opening paragraphs:

 Act II: Cowboy Carter, Beyoncé